Eating out in St Ives

 Out of town

 Outside St Ives, try breakfast at Birdies Bistro or enjoy the Mediterranean vibe of the courtyard at The Old Forge (both Lelant).
-The Watermill and The Badger Inn (also both Lelant) offer traditional pub food, and both have outdoor spaces for laid-back summer evenings.
+The Badger Inn (also Lelant) offers traditional pub food and has a beer garden for laid-back summer evenings.

-There are also a few great spots in Carbis Bay, including lively Italian La Casita and the veggie Bean Inn.
+There are also a few great spots in Carbis Bay, including the veggie Bean Inn.
 For hearty British dishes cooked to perfection, try The Gannet Inn.
 Down at the beach, there’s a choice of restaurants at The Carbis Bay Hotel.

 Dining Out with your Dog